-Around the year 2009, a mysterious digital currency was created by someone with the identity of Satoshi Nakamoto and by 2016 it become globally known.
-In late 2017 it skyrocketed to $19,000+, more valued than Gold and Silver combined and in Nigeria it became the talk of the day.
+Around the year 2009, a mysterious digital currency was created by someone with the identity of Satoshi Nakamoto and by 2016 it became globally known.
+In late 2017 its value skyrocketed to $19,000+, more valuable than Gold and Silver combined and in Nigeria it became the talk of the day.

 Bitcoin has become one of the best things that have happen to the Financial Technology (FinTech) industry, that so many firms in Nigeria are getting themselves involved in them.
 Because of how easy it is to make transactions –you can pay for products in Microsoft, Jefferson’s store and even Bloomberg without the intervention of banks and presently you can transfer funds to anyone using bitcoin.

 In today’s article, we will be talking about Bitcoin being the Future Digital Money in Nigeria or are people just way over there head concerning bitcoin or is it a bubble waiting to burst –that will be our major concern in this article.